coastwatch-training/CoastWatch-Tutorials/matchup-satellite-data-to-track-locations/R/matchup-satellite-data-to-ATN_track-locations.md

 ### Create a data frame with the tuna track and the output of rxtracto

-If we to do an customization of the plot, its better to plot the dat ausing ggplot.
+If we to do an customization of the plot, its better to plot the data using ggplot.
 We will first create a data frame that contains longitudes and latitudes from the tuna and associated satellite chlor-a values.

 ``` r
 # Create a data frame of coords from tuna and chlor_a values